-1 nhysical I I
+Г La u Т

+flooding or other

+changes in the

 physical

-- Horitago Cartar environment.
-An accessment will be suggested 2 NRPB/Consult
+environment.

-Heritage Center ESS8 requirements: An assessment will be supported 2 -
+Heritage Center ESS8 requirements: An assessment will be supported 2 NRPB/Consult

-Btti to review the ongoing ant
+to review the ongoing ant

 Protection of collaboration between the

 Cultural Heritage Library, SIMARC and the Museum

 and the vision for future services

 The NRPB will for PJL.
 The findings of this

 implement globally assessment will be presented in a

 recognized practices report

 for field-based

 study,

 documentation and

 protection of

 cultural heritage in

 connection with the

 project.

-Stakeholder
+Ctakahaldan

-Engagement for
+Stakeholder Engagement for

 Cultural Heritage:

-TI NDDD '''
+TI NOOD '''

 The NRPB will

 identify, in

 accordance with

 ESS10, stakeholders

 that are relevant for

 the cultural heritage

 that is known to

 exist or is likely to be

 encountered during

 the project life cycle.

 The NRPB will carry

 out meaningful

 consultations with

 stakeholders in

 accordance with

 ESS10 in order to

 identify cultural

 heritage that may be

 affected by the

 potential project;

 consider the

 significance of the

 cultural heritage

 affected by the

 project; assess the

 potential risks and

 impacts; and explore

 avoidance and

 mitigation options.

 ESS 9: Not relevant to the e Project